sunnweiwei/FrontierCO/README.md

 Combinatorial optimization plays a fundamental role in discrete mathematics, computer science, and operations research, with applications in routing, scheduling, allocation, and more.
 As ML-based solvers evolve—ranging from neural networks to symbolic reasoning with large language models—FrontierCO offers the first comprehensive dataset suite tailored to test these solvers at realistic scales and difficulties.

 See more details about FrontierCO in our [paper](https://arxiv.org/pdf/2505.16952).
-Please contact shengyuf@cs.cmu.edu or weiweis@cs.cmu.edu
+Please contact shengyuf@cs.cmu.edu or weiweis@cs.cmu.edu.

 # Download Data